Friday, April 21, 2017

 Ta-da!
 Nothing tops this massive and magnificently opulent button in carved apple juice Bakelite with its exploding motif of geometric petals and theatrical facets.
 Weighty and glass-like, the bottom of the button is carved into a flower design that was painted a dusty mauve.
 From the top view, this fragile blossom looks like a sunken treasure in liquid gold.
 Because of its elaborate detail, every time I hold this button I see an old Busby Berkeley movie-musical unfolding in the kaleidoscopic contours of 1920's pageantry and its accompanying art deco mystique.
 It's almost as if this button wasn't just manufactured; it was choreographed.

 Busby Berkeley was famous for creating highly ornate musical numbers that encompassed intricate, geometric patterns out of huge ensembles of showgirls.
-These on-screen fantasy sequences have been described as the craziest and most jaw-dropping production numbers ever assembled for film.
-Specializing in epic showstoppers, his entertainment heyday during the Great Depression bedazzled Americans with a uniquely unparalleled cinema.
+These on-screen fantasy sequences have been described as the glitziest, greatest and most jaw-dropping production numbers ever assembled for film.
+Specializing in epic splendors, his entertainment heyday during the Great Depression bedazzled Americans with a uniquely unparalleled cinema.

 Visit Doreen's online store

 Click here: BUTTONS FROM THE ATTIC